voytas75/GPTprompts/README.md

       - [prompt 78](#78-life-event) Life event
       - [prompt 87](#87-the-ai-spark-exploring-the-impact-of-ai-on-human-creativity-and-diversity) The AI Spark: Exploring the Impact of AI on Human Creativity and Diversity
       - [prompt 90](#90-craft-your-thesis-ai-assistant-for-argumentative-essay-writing) Craft Your Thesis: AI Assistant for Argumentative Essay Writing
+      - [prompt 93](#93-unpacking-the-layers-transforming-statements-into-insightful-questions-and-answers) Unpacking the Layers: Transforming Statements into Insightful Questions and Answers
+      - [prompt 100](#100-guiding-the-user-crafting-clear-and-contextual-instructions) Guiding the User: Crafting Clear and Contextual Instructions
    2. Other Specialized Areas in Arts and Humanities.
 2. Biological Sciences.
 3. Business and Economics: